padalavasudha/CNN-Backdoor-Activation-Analysis/docs/findings.md

 ![AUC vs. poison rate](assets/poison_rate_auc.png)

-**Interpretation:** Detection works well across the entire range tested — even at 5% poisoning, the probe separates triggered from clean inputs with an AUC above 0.91.
-That's the headline result: you don't need a heavily-poisoned model for the activation fingerprint to show up.
+**Interpretation:** Detection works well across the entire range tested even at 5% poisoning, the probe separates triggered from clean inputs with an AUC above 0.91.
+That's the headline result: you don't need a heavily poisoned model for the activation fingerprint to show up.

 The relationship isn't monotonic, though, and that's worth sitting